RonanChance/Evolving-Solutions/humandevelopmentnotes.md

 - We know that women are the majority of care work.
 - The agricultural sector makes up most of the workers in the world.
 - Work during crisis/post-crisis is important.
 Must continue to think about putting food on the table.

+### Ted Talk (Hans Rosling)
+- An example that we are all subject to potentially preconceived ideas that shape our perceptions of the world.
+- The world has changed very drastically since 1962, with the majority of families getting smaller and living longer.
+- Aid does not usually consist of countries with lots of money giving to less fortunate ones.
+- Logarithmic sort of distribution for dollars per day in the world.
+- Nearly linear correlation between money and child survival rate.